Wyoming vs. Kent State Famous Idaho Potato Bowl NCAA Football Odds, Plays and Insights | December 21, 2021

 Over/Under Insights

-- Wyoming has combined with its opponents to put up more than 59 points just two times this year.
+- Wyoming and its opponents have scored at least 58.5 points -- this matchup's over/under -- just two times this season.

+- Kent State's games have gone over 58.5 points in eight of 13 chances this season.

 Wyoming Stats and Trends

-- The Cowboys have covered the spread once this season when favored by 3 points or more (in five chances).
+- This season, the Cowboys have just one against the spread win in five games as a favorite of 3 points or more.

-- Wyoming's games this year have gone over the total in six out of 11 opportunities (54.5%).
+- Wyoming's games this year have gone over the point total in 54.5% of its opportunities (six times in 11 games with a set point total).

-- The Cowboys have turned the ball over 17 times this season, seven fewer than the Golden Flashes have forced (24).
+- This year, the Cowboys have 17 turnovers, seven fewer than the Golden Flashes have takeaways (24).

 - Find the latest spread and moneyline odds for Wyoming at SISportsbook.